carlobutelli/psql-flask-init-template/README.md

 ---------------------
 This is a simple init template base to start building services with Python Flask.

 N.B.
-Requires Docker to be installed.
+Requires Docker to be installed and Python3.

 ---